PaulUpson/PatientPending/README.md

 				With a gender of 'Male'
 				With a date of birth of 14 January 1981
 	------------------------------------------------------------
+This detailed output is achieved by simply calling .ToString() on the Commands/Events, displaying the contents of the Messages.

 ### TODO
 * Extend the UI to show examples